williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ## The Many-Worlds Connection

 Superposition-as-consciousness fits naturally with Many-Worlds:
-- In Many-Worlds, superpositions never collapse—they just branch
+- In Many-Worlds, superpositions never collapse they just branch
-- If consciousness is superposition, then consciousness never collapses either—it just branches
+- If consciousness is superposition, then consciousness never collapses either it just branches
 - Each branch has its own consciousness, experiencing one outcome
-- This explains why you only experience one branch—your consciousness IS that branch's superposition
+- This explains why you only experience one branch your consciousness IS that branch's superposition

-This suggests that in Many-Worlds, consciousness is fundamental—it's what superposition feels like from the inside.
+This suggests that in Many-Worlds, consciousness is fundamental it's what superposition feels like from the inside.

 ## The IIT Connection